|Cost savings are made by eliminating and reducing the factors an industry competes on.|

 |Buyer value is lifted by raising and creating elements the industry has never offered.|

-Value Innovation, the simultaneous pursuit of differentiation and low cost, is the cornerstone of blue ocean strategy.
-Value innovation focuses on making the competition irrelevant by creating a leap of value for buyers and for the company, thereby opening up new and uncontested market space.
-Because value to buyers comes from the offering’s utility minus its price, and because value to the company is generated from the offering’s price minus its cost, value innovation is achieved only when the whole system of utility, price and cost is aligned.
+W. Chan Kim and Renée Mauborgne developed the concept of Value Innovation, the cornerstone of blue ocean strategy.
+It is the simultaneous pursuit of differentiation and low cost, creating a leap in value for both buyers and the company.
+Because value to buyers comes from the offering’s utility minus its price, and because value to the company is generated from the offering’s price minus its cost, value innovation is achieved only when the whole system of utility, price, and cost is aligned.

-- What factors can be raised well above the industry standard?
+- What factors should be raised well above the industry’s standard?

-- What factors can be created that the industry has never offered?
+- What factors should be created that the industry has never offered?